Results of the Limited Enthusiasm Model with Demographics

 Secularisation is the process where religion loses its significance and influence in society (Religion Media Centre).
 This effect is represented in the Demographics model by open unbelievers and believers becoming hardened unbelievers.
 This model uses the limited enthusiasm principle to describe conversion.

 There are two losses from the church.
 Some believers leave each year, and a fraction of their children do not embrace the Christian faith.
-These leavers may remain open to the re-conversion, or they become hardened.
+These leavers may remain open to reconversion, or they become hardened.
 This latter effect represents ex-believers who hold some resentment toward the church.
-A fraction of these become open again each year.
-However, secularisation is the reverse effect, the hardening of once open unbelievers.
+Each year, a fraction of these become open to conversion again.
+However, secularisation is the reverse effect: the hardening of once-open unbelievers.

 Secularisation represents changes in society outside the church.
 Such changes may be influenced by the behaviour of those in the church.
 It could also be caused by the rise of anti-Christian ideologies among unbelievers.
 Despite occurring outside society, secularisation worsens church decline by shrinking the pool of those open to conversion.